TrevorStubbs/learning-journal/401-dotnet/Reading/read-02.md

 - `dotnet test`
 - [Fact] Vs [Theory]
     - Facts are always true.
 They test invariant conditions
-    - Theroies are tests which are only true for a particular set of data.
+    - Theories are tests which are only true for a particular set of data.
         - something to cause the test to fail but not cause of a bad algorithm.

 ### Multi target tests